-The Office of the Provincial Advocate reports directly to the Ontario Legislature and provides an independent voice for children and youth, including children with special needs and First Nations children.
+The Ontario Child Advocate reports directly to the Ontario Legislature and provides an independent voice for children and youth, including children with special needs and First Nations children.

-The Provincial Advocate may identify systemic problems involving children, conduct reviews and provide education and advice on the issue of advocacy and the rights of children.
+The Ontario Child Advocate may identify systemic problems involving children, conduct reviews and provide education and advice on the issue of advocacy and the rights of children.

 UNICEF Canada is a Canadian non-governmental organization established more than 50 years ago.
 UNICEF Canada is one of 36 National Committees around the world who play a vital role in generating fundraising revenue, public support and awareness for UNICEF’s work and are also advocates for the protection and realization of children’s rights.

 MyGSA.ca is a resource promoting safer and inclusive schools for the lesbian, gay, bisexual, trans, queer and questioning (LGBTQ) community.

 This resource is made available through Egale Canada Human Rights Trust (ECHRT), Canada’s only national charity promoting lesbian, gay, bisexual, and trans (LGBT) human rights through research, education and community engagement.